 If your intestine shows no signs of damage, you'll likely need to take anticoagulant medication for about 3 to 6 months.
 Anticoagulants help prevent clots from forming.

 You might need a procedure to remove the clot.
 If parts of your intestine show signs of damage, you might need surgery to remove the damaged section.
 If tests show you have a blood-clotting disorder, you may need to take anticoagulants for the rest of your life.

 Preparing for your appointment

 Go the emergency room if you have severe abdominal pain that makes you so uncomfortable that you can't sit still.
-You may be referred for immediate surgery to diagnose and treat your condition.
+You may be referred for immediate evaluation to diagnose and treat your condition, possibly with surgery.

 Here's some information to help you get ready for your appointment.